David Hilliard: Work in the Black Panthers

 Hilliard became involved in the Black Panther movement in 1966 while living in Oakland, California.
 Huey P. Newton, Hilliard's childhood friend, informed him of this organization that Bobby Seale and he were founding.
 This organization believed in defense of minority groups by any means necessary and followed a 10-point plan outlining "What We Want" and "What We Believe."
 Early actions of the Black Panthers involved intercepting in police brutalities through using arms to enforce police rules of conduct.

-After the arrest of Huey Newton on October 28, 1967, for an armed scuffle with the Oakland Police resulting in the death of Officer John Frey, David Hilliard acted as the interim leader of the Black Panthers.
-Hilliard helped to then organize a rally in February 1968, called the "Free Huey Rally", that drew 6,000 people.
+After the arrest of Huey Newton on October 28, 1967, for an armed scuffle with the Oakland Police resulting in the death of Officer John Frey, David Hilliard acted as the interim leader of the Black Panther Party.
+Hilliard helped to then organize a rally in February 1968 with his wife Patricia and older brother Rosevelt “June” Hilliard supporting him, called the "Free Huey Rally", that drew 6,000 people.

 Programs organized with the Black Panthers

-Hilliard was involved in the many programs organized by the Black Panthers.
+Hilliard was involved in the many programs organized by the Black Panther Party.
 The Black Panthers organized programs called survival programs including: breakfast programs for school children, health clinics, and programs for prisoners.
 These programs were called survival programs because they simply help communities survive rather than addressing the systemic reasons behind these problems.
 These programs were free to those in need.

-In 1971, the Black Panther Party formed the Intercommunal Youth Institute.
+In 1971, under Hilliard’s leadership the Black Panther Party formed the Intercommunal Youth Institute which he and Patricia along with his brother children would become some of the school’s first students.
 This program addressed the systematic oppression of African American students in the public school system.
-The Black Panthers believed that public schools failed to teach analytical skills that are necessary to survive in society.
+The Black Panther Party believed that public schools failed to teach analytical skills that are necessary to survive in society.
 This school for children in Oakland taught children to analyze and criticize and respond with creative solutions.

 Free Health Care was provided to people who could not afford the cost of public health care through the People's Free Medical Research Health Clinics.
 These clinics provided service ranging from testing for sickle cell anemia to providing references and rides to outside experts.

 Other programs that Hilliard helped organize included: a community learning center, after school programs, escorts to protect the elderly, and free clothing programs.